Turn Your Intellectual Pursuits into Fun, Profit, and Recognition

 Written by two marine experts who grew up on the coast, The Edge is both a celebration of the coast’s natural and cultural uniqueness and a warning of the many complex changes that threaten that uniqueness.

 As ocean levels rise, coastal communities are starting to erode, and entire neighborhoods have been lost to the sea.
-Coastal ecosystems and wildlife that were already stressed by human settlement now face new dangers.
-The competing impacts of climate change, housing and commercial growth, commercial fisheries, oil drilling and production, and environmental advocacy all combine to define the future of the region.
+Coastal ecosystems and wildlife that were already stressed by human settlement now face new dangers, some threatening their very survival.
+The combined impacts of climate change, housing and commercial growth, commercial fisheries, oil drilling and production, along with environmental advocacy, all come together to define the future of the region.

 The Edge examines the current state of the coast’s natural and social environments, gives the historical causes for the coast’s present endangerment and offers informed projections on possible scenarios of the coast’s future.

-A masterful and sweeping synthesis of environmental and social science, The Edge presents a comprehensive portrait of the history, people, communities, industries, ecology and wildlife of the California coast.
+A masterful and sweeping synthesis of environmental and social science, The Edge presents a comprehensive portrait of natural and cultural history — the story of the people, communities, industries, ecology and wildlife of the California coast.

 Audience: Readers interested in environmental issues, marine wildlife, climate change and California history.